 How to become a Pharmacy Assistant

-- Start your formal training with a Certificate II In Community Pharmacy (SIR20116) or a Certificate III in Community Pharmacy (SIR30116) at TAFE or a registered training organisation.
+- Consider completing a Certificate II In Community Pharmacy (SIR20116) or a Certificate III in Community Pharmacy (SIR30116) at TAFE or a Registered Training Organisation.

 Explore related qualifications